kot-begemot-uk/uml-howto-v2/Networking.md

 via specialized interfaces like vhost-net.
 A similar helper for UML is planned at some point in the future.

+The tap transport requires either:

+1. tap interface to exist and be created persistent and owned by the UML user using tunctl.
+Example `tunctl -u uml-user -t tap0`
+1. UML binary to have `CAP_NET_ADMIN` privilege

 ### hybrid transport

 Example: